cisco/mindmeld/docs/source/quickstart/optimize_question_answering_performance.rst

   >>> qa.indexes['products'].load()

-See the :ref:`User Manual <userguide>` for more about how to specify custom ranking configurations.
+See the :ref:`User Guide <userguide>` for more about how to specify custom ranking configurations.

 Proximity-Based Ranking